“I am good, but not an angel. I do sin, but I am not the devil. I am just a small girl in a big world trying to find someone to love.”

-A few months passed without another incident, and the world quickly forgot about Ken and Faye Abercrombie’s potential marital problems.
+A few months passed without further incident and the world quickly forgot about Ken and Faye Abercrombie’s potential marital problems.
 They weren’t yet in the main spotlight, only circling in the wings.
 There were bigger fish to be caught, skinned, and pan-fried in the paparazzi pond at the time.

-In the face of the undeniability of Ken’s infidelities and deep personal betrayal, Faye found a new strength within her, and a depth of conviction in herself which she now chose to put !00% behind an idea she’d been working on for a few years.
-Faye knew that the First Lady of the United States was a role which offered opportunities—sometimes for scandal, gossip, and drama, but also to make a real difference in the world.
-Here Faye’s utopian goal of universal peace, friendship, and harmony, that’d first birthed in her way back in elementary school, arose again as a new burning passion for Faye.
-She pulled a small team around her, and weeks later hosted a press conference to unveil her new project: Let’s All Get Along, or LAGA, for short.
+Faye knew that the First Lady of the United States was a role which offered opportunities—sometimes for scandal, gossip, and drama, but sometimes to make a real difference in the world.
+Here Faye’s utopian dream of universal peace, friendship, and harmony that’d first birthed in her way back in elementary school arose again as the possibility of attaining the White House loomed closer.
+Faye pulled a small team around her, and a few weeks later hosted a press conference to unveil her new project: Let’s All Get Along, or LAGA for short.

-Faye had recently read about some new research that conclusively confirmed that dopamine, serotonin, and oxytocin—the hormones most associated with a feeling of wellbeing, happiness, and connection in humans—are all released in the limbic system of the brain when humans hug for more than a few seconds; this information had completely captivated Faye.
-The same researchers had also discovered that holding hands for more than a minute also triggered the release of these happy hormones.
-Faye thought it was so exciting.
-“Perhaps we can achieve universal world peace just by getting everyone to hold hands and hug more often?”
-When a follow-up paper from the same research group a year later confirmed even higher levels of dopamine and serotonin were stimulated by simply gazing into another person’s eyes for more than a minute, Faye knew she was onto something.
+Faye had recently read about some new research that conclusively confirmed that dopamine, serotonin, and oxytocin—the hormones most associated with a feeling of wellbeing, happiness, and connection in humans—are all released in the limbic system of the brain when humans hug for more than a few seconds.
+This information had completely captivated Faye.
+“Perhaps we can achieve universal world peace just by getting everyone to hug more often?”
+When a follow-up paper from the same research group a year later confirmed even higher levels of dopamine and serotonin were stimulated by simply gazing into another person’s eyes, Faye knew she was onto something.

 She set up a small research lab of her own, hired some enthusiastic staff who would initially be guinea pigs, but later also become the assistants she would need to get her message out to the world.
-Faye and her small band came up with what Faye coined her Prescription for Peace, as the first initiative to be promoted by LAGA, and she went public for the first time since Ken’s affair.
+Faye and her small band came up with what was named the Prescription for Peace as the first initiative to be promoted by LAGA, and she prepared to go public for the first time since Ken’s affair.

-The media gave Faye’s new adventure unanimously positive reviews, and just one month later she appeared on the cover of Time magazine—surprisingly, before Ken had done so—as LAGA’s Prescription for Peace went viral, and people all around the world began spending three minutes every morning and evening gazing into another’s eyes, hugging, and laughing together.
+The media gave Faye’s new adventure unanimously positive reviews, and just three months later she appeared on the cover of Time magazine—surprisingly before Ken had done so—as LAGA’s Prescription for Peace went viral, and people all around the world began spending three minutes each day gazing into one another’s eyes, hugging, and laughing together.

-The Partisan National Convention is being held in New Eden City, and Ken has officially been announced as the Partisan Party candidate for the 2020 presidential election.
-It was a foregone conclusion, given the collapse of President Krump’s popularity over his mishandling of the coronavirus pandemic and the Black Lives Matter riots that followed the death of George Floyd, but having the official confirmation takes a significant weight off Faye’s shoulders.
-Faye knows only too well that a large percentage of the country, and indeed the world, had breathed a huge sigh of relief in the knowledge that Krump would not be in the White House for the coming four years.
-Faye is confident that the Abercrombies can help restore the country to health and greatness after the massive shock and economic turmoil that COVID-19 has recently unleashed.
+The Partisan National Convention is being held in New Eden City and Ken is to officially be announced as the Partisan Party candidate for the 2020 presidential election.
+It was a foregone conclusion, given the collapse of President Krump’s popularity over his mishandling of the coronavirus pandemic and the Black Lives Matter riots.
+Knowing the official confirmation of Ken’s nomination will take place tonight has taken a significant weight off Faye’s shoulders, however.
+She knows only too well that a large percentage of the country, and indeed the world, had breathed a sigh of relief at the knowledge that Nolan Krump would not be in the White House for the coming four years.
+Faye is confident that the Abercrombies can help restore the country to health and greatness after the shock and economic turmoil ofthe past four years.

 Throughout the convention Faye has been on a high, feeling like life couldn’t possibly get any better.
-Her speech on the second evening had been extremely well received, and the press are extolling Faye's potential to be an exemplary future First Lady.
-Faye is given the honor of making the closing speech of the conference, and she uses the opportunity to promote her charity, LAGA, and again outline her Prescription for Peace—modified as a result of social distancing, but still full of promise—which is well received.
+When Ken announces that Faye will be his vice-presidential running mate, the convention attendees go wild.
+Faye uses the opportunity of giving the closing speech of the convention to promote LAGA, and to outline in more detail her Prescription for Peace—now modified due to social distancing, but still full of promise—which is extremely well received.

-As the post-convention party winds down, however, Faye tries to find Ken but is informed by one of his aides that he slipped out quietly some time ago.
-Faye tries to ignore the sinking feeling in the pit of her stomach; a feeling that’s very familiar for Faye these days, particularly when Ken is uncontactable, or acting distracted and distant.
-Faye knows that Ken will be at that den of iniquity, The Dark Side, with his mistress, Lobida.
-She also knows that Eve will be performing—strictly against Faye’s wishes—at the club for the first time tonight . . .
+Faye invites Ken back onto the stage but is informed by one of his aides that he slipped out quietly some time ago.
+Faye tries to ignore the sinking feeling in the pit of her stomach; a feeling that’s become too familiar to her in recent years, particularly when Ken is uncontactable, or acting distracted and distant.
+Faye knows that Ken will be at that den of iniquity, The Dark Side, with his horrendous mistress, Lobida.
+She also knows that her daughter Eve will be performing—strictly against Faye’s wishes—at the club for the first time tonight . . .